marancibia/marancibia.github.io/oml4py-adb/get-started-livelabs/get-started-livelabs.md

 	 ![Contact details](images/contact-details.png)

 	 The Oracle Autonomous Data Warehouse instance starts provisioning.
-Once your Autonomous Database is created, the database details are listed with the status Available.
+Once your Autonomous Database is created (it should take a few minutes), the database details are listed with the status Available.

 	  ![ADB details](images/adw-details.png)